Leotaby/hedge-fund-credit-risk/README.md

 ## License

 This project is provided for educational purposes.
-Data sources used herein originate from the public domain or freely available academic repositories; users should check the terms of use before applying them in a production setting.
+Data sources used herein originate from the public domain.